Jaguar XJ220: Conception

 Racing team owner Tom Walkinshaw approached Jaguar executives and encouraged the company to enter the XJS into the 1981 European Touring Car Championship.
 The partnership succeeded in winning the competition in 1983.
 Jaguar had started to provide factory support to racing team Group 44 Racing, who were using the Jaguar-engined XJR-5 in the IMSA GT Championship, supplying V12 engines from 1983 onwards and supporting a Le Mans entry in 1984.
 Tom Walkinshaw and Jaguar agreed to enter the FIA Group C World Sportscar Championship and developed the XJR-6, which was powered by the same Jaguar V12 engine used by Group 44 Racing.
 The car was launched during the 1985 season.

 TWR took over the IMSA GT Championship operation in 1988 and one model – XJR-9 – was launched to compete in both series.
 The XJR-9, which retained the Jaguar V12 engine, went on to win the 1988 24 Hours of Le Mans and World Sportscar Championship in the same year.
 The poor fuel consumption of the Jaguar V12 combined with new rules restricting refueling during races, forced the replacement of the V12 engine in the successors to the XJR-9, the XJR-10 and XJR-11.
-The normally-aspirated Austin Rover V64V engine, designed for the MG Metro 6R4 had recently been made redundant due to the Group B rally ban in 1987 and the design rights were for sale.
-The compact, lightweight and fuel efficient nature of the small-displacement, turbocharged engine was investigated by TWR, as considered it an ideal basis for a new engine to power the XJR-10 and purchased the design rights from Austin Rover Group.
+The normally aspirated Austin Rover V64V engine, designed for the MG Metro 6R4 had recently been made redundant due to the Group B rally ban in 1987 and the design rights were for sale.
+The compact, lightweight and fuel efficient nature of the small-displacement, turbocharged engine was investigated by TWR.
+They considered it an ideal basis for a new engine to power the XJR-10 and purchased the design rights from Austin Rover Group.